owncloud-archive/promo/README.md

+# DEPRECATED

+:exclamation::exclamation::exclamation:
+__This repository is not longer maintained.
+Please see [owncloud.com/trademark](https://owncloud.org/trademark) for latest logos and promo material.
+If you miss anything write us a quick message to community@owncloud.com.__

 # Promo

 ownCloud promotion material like logos, sticker templates, flyers and talk decks.
 Everyone is welcome to print material and present ownCloud at events – permission is not needed, everyone can help in the community!
 See [owncloud.org/events](http://owncloud.org/events) for information and events.